 HEROH (Helping Everyone Reach Optimal Health)

 HEROH is a health promotion student organization that functions as an extension of the Wellness Center.
 HEROH members develop and implement educational programming on college health issues and provide campus-wide health promotion campaigns to educate & encourage healthy lifestyles.
 The group welcomes new members of all majors at any time!
-Please fill out the new member application and bring to a meeting if interested in joining.
+To find more information about HEROH, visit us on Jacks Club Hub.

 - Classroom and residential hall presentations